laurenemarcus/blog/README.md

 KNOWN BUGS
 ---------
 Displays the edit and delete buttons on posts and comments for all users instead of only allowing the user who wrote them to see the links.

+Once an edit is submitted for a comment, it doesn't redirect back to the blog post page.

+Doesn't send text messages at this time.

 AUTHOR
 -------